stumathews/libmonad/README.md

 #### Full example with Match and IfRight

 Match allows you, irrespective of which type of value it contains, to be transformed to always a left type or always the right type.
+You chose.

-The programmer defines the transformation function that will do that depending on the version of the Match overload called:
+The programmer defines what the transformation function that will do, depending on the version of the Match overload called, eg:

-- Match (L, R) -> R // this will allow you to always get a right value out of the either (you need to convert a left value to a right value)
+1. Match (L, R) -> R // this will allow you to always get a right value out of the either (you need to convert a left value to a right value)

-  - You can also use IfLeft() which is simpler but does not allow you to modify the right value into something
+You can also use IfLeft() which is simpler but does not allow you to modify the right value into something

-- Match( L, R) -> L // this will allow you to always get a left value out of the either (you need to convert a right value to a left value)
+2. Match( L, R) -> L // this will allow you to always get a left value out of the either (you need to convert a right value to a left value)

-  - You can also use IfRight() which is simpler but does not allow you to modify the left value into something
+   You can also use IfRight() which is simpler but does not allow you to modify the left value into something

+Eg:
 ```cpp
 srand(time(nullptr));